cclivick/word-guess-game/README.md

 ## Technologies Used

-For this game, I used HTML, CSS, and vanilla JavaScript.
+For this game I used HTML and Bootstrap for formatting, CSS for styling, and vanilla JavaScript for the gameplay.
 The reason for making this game was to help me learn the basics of vanilla JavaScript and further my understanding of JS logic, variables, and functions.